alberttxu/FastTomo/Readme.md

 ## Parameters
 - scheme - tilting scheme to use
+    - 0 = bidirectional
+    - 1 = dose-symmetric
-    - 0 = bidirectional, 1 = dose-symmetric, 2 = unidirectional
+    - 2 = unidirectional
 - runOnNavItem - if set to 1, does an initial realign to the selected navigator item
 - Debug - if set to 1, gives verbose output and does not suppress reports
 - shot - beam to use for tilt series data
-- usePrevCalib - skip calibration and use most recent parameters if they exist
+- usePrevCalib - if set to 1, skip calibration and use most recent parameters if they exist
     - Calibration parameters are stored as persistent variables.
 You can periodically clear all persistent variables to do calibrations once in a while.
     - Saves about 70 sec per tilt series
+    - In general it is recommended to be set to 0
 - tolerance - retakes a shot if the current frame is off target by a fraction of the screen
     - E.g. - 0.5 means the target is off by at least 50% of the shorter image dimension
 - eucentricity_option - eucentricity routine
-    1. rough
+    - 1 = rough
-    2. fine
+    - 2 = fine
-    3. rough & fine
+    - 3 = rough & fine
-    4. calls the script named Z
+    - 4 = calls the script named Z
 - multiStepTilt_StepSize (probably do not need to edit)
     - Step size for multistep TiltTo function.
 Some stages cannot tilt by very large angles at once (e.g. -60 to +60).
 Therefore a multi-step TiltTo function is used in the Dose-Symmetric scheme.
 The step size can be set to a big value (like 200) to disable multi-step, which saves a few seconds when switching sides.